2kbyte/image-database/README.md

 # Image Database
 > **Warning**
-> This is a warning
+> The current state of this project is unstable/incomplete and is expected to have missing features and bugs.

 An image database which currently allows the user to upload images and view them on a web server.

 ## Installation and Usage